cypress-io/cypress/cypress/v1.0/documentation/1-Commands/44-route.md

 # [cy.route( *url*, *response* )](#section-url-and-response-usage)

 Set a route matching the `url` stubbed with the supplied `response`.
 This will match `GET` request methods.
-When stubbing the response for a route, [cy.server](https://on.cypress.io/api/server) must be started first.

 ***